PAWA-cl/goradbot/README.md

 ## For developing

-If you want to test it in your workspace, then you also need to install the following go packages:
+If you want to test it in your workspace, then you also need to install the following go packages (if you have problems with go mod):

     go get -u github.com/bwmarrin/discordgo
     go get -u github.com/ghodss/yaml